M&S was Britain's fastest growing food retailer in Christmas quarter - NielsenIQ

 LONDON, Jan 11 (Reuters) - Marks & Spencer MKS.L was Britain's fastest growing food retailer in the key Christmas quarter, market researcher NielsenIQ said on Tuesday, providing further evidence that the company's latest turnaround programme is gaining traction.

 NielsenIQ said M&S's grocery sales soared 9.4% in the 12 weeks to Jan.
-1 from the same period a year earlier, with growth accelerating from its November report.
+1 from the same period a year earlier, with growth accelerating from its previous report.

 In November, M&S said it had beaten forecasts for first-half profit and upgraded its earnings outlook for the second time in three months, sending its stock soaring on bets that one of Britain's most elusive turnarounds could finally materialise.